 Make them pay to see those cards and push as many people out of the pot as early as possible.
 With six people in a pot, your base odds of a win are only 17%.
 With only two in the pot, that rockets up to 50%.

 What’s worse with cautious play is that it marks you as a weaker player to the rest of the table.
 If you rarely bet or raise, you’ll soon find yourself being pushed around by stronger players who know you’ll cave under pressure.
 When you do bet big, other players will immediately know you hold a strong hand and everyone will quickly fold, reducing the amount you get paid off.

 Remember that aggressive play builds big pots.
 If you have a winning hand, your best move is to milk the table for all you can get.
-This is also poker at its most fun and most thrilling.
+This scenario spotlights poker at its most fun and most thrilling.

 One of the most basic smart poker tips is to fold far more hands than you play.
 For many players, this sounds like an awfully boring way to spend an evening – just sitting at the table while everyone else is in the game.

-The bottom line: Wait patiently for a situation where the odds are in your favor, then use your aggression to go after the pot.
+- Wait patiently for a situation where the poker odds are in your favour, then use your aggression to go after the pot.